What Is Zeus the God of in Greek Mythology?

 We can learn more about the god Zeus by examining the different ways in which he was worshiped by the ancient Greeks.
 Festivals were one of the most important forms of worship in the Greek world.
 The festivals of Zeus were widespread and not confined to one particular city or area of Greece.

 The Diisoteria festival was held in Athens once a year.
 Participants honored both Zeus Soter and Athena Soteira as protectors of the city.
-The festival featured a large procession through the Piraeus and was followed by a sacrifice.
+The festival featured a large procession through the Piraeus port and was followed by a sacrifice.

-The Diasia festival was also held in Athens, each February.
+The Diasia festival was also held in Athens each February.
 This was an appeasement festival held in honor of Zeus Meilichios, an ancient epithet associated with the underworld and the image of the snake.
 Ancient sources describe this as a more solemn gathering where families would celebrate in small groups rather than as a community.

 The start of the Games was marked by a huge sacrifice at the Temple of Zeus Olympios.
-Inside this temple was a famous statue of Zeus which became one of the Seven Wonders of the Ancient World.
-Sadly, the statue is now lost but ancient sources claim that it stood almost 13 meters high.
-Created by the great 5th-century sculptor Phidias, the statue was made entirely of gold and ivory befitting the majesty of the king of the gods.
+Inside this temple was a famous statue of Zeus, which became one of the Seven Wonders of the Ancient World.
+Sadly, the statue is now lost, but ancient sources claim that it stood almost 13 meters high.
+Created by the great 5th-century sculptor Phidias, the statue was made entirely of gold and ivory, befitting the majesty of the king of the gods.

 The Oracle of Zeus at Dodona